|Nutrition Facts (per serving)|

-The stuff of nightmares are limp slices of beetroot swimming in a bath of vinegar, which is the cooked beetroot most were used to growing up until beetroot took on a new status as superfood of the vegetable basket in Britain.
-Is it any wonder many stopped eating the pickled ones when roasting became the favorite way to cook these red beauties.
-Even boiled beetroot, though infinitely better than pickled was more or less cast aside.
+Many of us grew up with limp slices of beetroot swimming in a bath of vinegar—the stuff of nightmares.
+That is until beetroot became a superfood of the vegetable basket.
+Is it any wonder many stopped eating the pickled ones when roasting became the favorite way to cook these red beauties?
+Even boiled beetroot, though infinitely better than pickled, was more or less cast aside.
+And for good reason.